Eye color is the color of your iris.

 Eye colors generally stay the same for an entire lifetime.
 However, certain medical conditions, medications, and health conditions can create changes in eye color.

 You may have noticed that eye color can be affected by what you are wearing.
-For instance, if you have blue eyes, they may seem to take on a darker shade if you’re wearing a dark blue shirt.
+For instance, blue eyes may seem to take on a darker shade if you’re wearing a dark blue shirt.
 Your eyes don’t actually change color, but the shirt color makes your eyes appear bluer.

 Some people have a darker ring, called a limbal ring, around the outside of the eye.
 As people age, eyes can change color, and this ring may fade and become fainter.